 With low-budget films there are always some certainties (of course there are exceptions).
 Usually the performances are pretty pitiful to downright terrible.
 And the special effects won’t blow your socks off.
 Usually it looks amateurish, with pale camera images and a downright bad timing.
 There is usually no impressing soundtrack.
 The only thing that usually keeps a low-budget film afloat, is an intriguing and clever put together storyline, that will keep your attention.
 Eventually I found this “Dragon Day” fairly successful in that area and I could sit through the whole movie without any problem.
 Despite the fact that there are here and there some shortcomings.
 Even the end surprised me.

 Don’t expect impressive images of a imploding White House as in “Independence Day” or continuous action as in “White House Down“.
 The special effects are limited to a few ugly plumes of smoke that insinuates a plane crash.
 And a panoramic view of an American city in ruins.
-The emphasis in this movie is placed on the collapse of a society where human values are pushed to the side and the survival instinct comes up, resulting in debauchery and cruelty.
+The emphasis in this movie lies on the collapse of a society where human values are pushed aside and the survival instinct comes up, resulting in debauchery and cruelty.
 “Invasion Day” shows the desperation because of the lack of basic needs such as food and water.
 Perhaps the idea that an entire continent can be paralyzed, by disabling its electronic network, is a bit excessive.
 Yet this is not inconceivable since we are depending on that entire network.
-In this age of hackers, spam, viruses, spyware, malware, Stuxnet (a virus designed to sabotage industrial processes from nuclear plants in Iraq), cyber-stalking, DDoS attacks, phishing and e–Fraud, such a scenario isn’t unlikely.
+In this age of hackers, spam, viruses, spyware, malware, Stuxnet (a virus designed to sabotage industrial processes from nuclear plants in Iraq), cyber-stalking, DDoS attacks, phishing and e-Fraud, such a scenario isn’t unlikely.
 Obviously not on such a large scale, but still disastrous enough.
 I read on Wikipedia: “The federal government of the United States admits that the power grid is susceptible to cyber war.
 In April 2009 ,according to current and former national security officials, there’s reported that China and Russia had infiltrated the U.S. electrical grid and left behind computer programs that can be used to disrupt the system. “.
 Seems to me it’s not really fiction anymore.

 Ethan Flower takes the lead on his behalf.
 For me, a totally unknown person (like most of the cast) who eventually performs well enough even though he sometimes acts like a dull vegetable.
 All in all a pleasant and convincing performance.
 Asa Wallander is something else.
 She annoyed me from the beginning.
 Terrible overacting and sometimes downright bizarre reactions (which of course is a bit the fault of the script) like when she gets angry at Duke because he spends not enough time with them and he doesn’t do his best to get them out of this situation.
 Personally, I would have used a sledgehammer on her.
 The best performances were (for me) Eloy Mendez as the resident Mexican and William Knight as the elderly neighbor Albert Grimes, who really looks forward to killing some communists again.